 What is a Demijohn

-A demijohn (pronounced de-mee-john) is a narrow-neck or teardrop shaped bottle that is used to store liquids such as wine, olive oil, cider, etc. The word demijohn is thought to come from the French word dema-jeanne.
+A demijohn (pronounced de-mee-john) is a narrow-neck or teardrop shaped large bottle that is used to store liquids such as wine, olive oil, cider, vinegar, etc. with a cork stopper.
+The word demijohn is thought to come from the French word dame-jeanne.
 These beautiful bottles were seen as early as the 14th century, but the word is thought to be from the 17th century.
 While the U.S. did produce these bottles, most were imported from Europe.

 Although there is possibly some historical distinction between a demijohn and a carboy in terms of bottle shape and liquid carried (carboys might have been used for acidic liquids), today the terms carboy and demijohn are used interchangeably.